stacks-network/stacks/tutorials/ids-introduction.md

-# Work with Blockstack IDs
+# Get and use a Blockstack IDs

+Through the Blockstack browser you can create an identity.
+Your identity is a point of contact as you interact with others through Dapps.
+Others may be individual users or companies or software.
+Unless you allow it, none of these others have access to anything other than your identity label, for example `moxiegirl.id.blockstack`.
+To learn more about you, others must ask and you can choose to share -- or not.

+This document explains one type of identity, the Blockstack ID.
+You learn how to create them, as well as when and how to restore them.

+## Understand Blockstack IDs

 Interacting within the decentralized internet requires that you have at least one identity, though you can create several.
 Your identity is created through a registrar.
 Blockstack maintains a registrar for creating identities that you can use to interact with distributed applications (Dapps).

-This document explains Blockstack IDs, how to create them, as well as when and how to restore them.

-## Understand Blockstack IDs

 To use the Blockstack Browser or to develop a decentralized application you require a Blockstack ID, for example `moxiegirl.id.blockstack`.
 A Blockstack ID